Solicitors specialising in Negligence Claims against the NHS

 It is highly unlikely you will need to go to court.
 The vast majority of compensation claims raised against the NHS (98%) are resolved out of court.
 Of the remaining 2%, some are closed because there are not legitimate grounds to claim, leaving you with a slender 1% likelihood of going to court.

 We appreciate the prospect of going to court can be stressful.
-We work hard to negotiate an out of court settlement on your behalf and will only advise litigation if the other party refuses to accept responsibility but we can prove it, or if you can’t reach agreement on a fair and reasonable compensation payment.
+Your solicitor would work hard to negotiate an out of court settlement on your behalf and will only advise litigation if the other party refuses to accept responsibility, or if you can’t reach agreement on a fair and reasonable compensation payment.
 If your claim does go to court, you can feel confident knowing that your legal team will be with you all the way, supporting and advising you to reach the best possible outcome.

 Dissatisfied patients not wishing to pursue a compensation claim can also approach the NHS Litigation Authority (NHSLA).
 This independent mediation service, launched in 2014, can help patients and clinicians resolve disputes fairly and help the NHS learn from their mistakes.